 It has been clear to me for a couple of decades now that WWIII is the planet vs. humans.
 Author and Nostradamus scholar John Hogue posited that in his 2000 book The Millennium Book of Prophecy, said it on my syndicated radio program when I interviewed him about the book, and it resonated with me deeply and has ever since.
 That was around the year 2000.
 Most of us (speaking of USAmericans) act as if we are completely unaware of the gravity of the ecological crisis (the 6th great extinction) with the exception of a growing number of brave scientists and of course the indigenous people who’ve been tracking this decline for 500+ years.

-This documentary suggests that empires have six stages:
+A documentary once on Youtube but now removed suggests that empires have six stages:

 6) Bread and Circuses/Age of Decadence